 No, not all commercial activity is taxed.
-Only Oregon sourced commercial activity is taxed, and there are specific forms of income excluded from the definition of commercial activity.
-In general, activity that will be taxed are sales, rents, or services delivered to a location or customer in Oregon.
+Only Oregon-sourced commercial activity is taxed, and there are specific forms of income excluded from the definition of commercial activity, but in general, activity that will be taxed are: sales delivered in Oregon, rents of property located in Oregon, or services provided within Oregon.

-How is the Corporate Activity Tax Calculated?
+How is the CAT calculated?

 The tax is calculated by determining a business' subject commercial activity less an eligible subtraction to arrive at taxable commercial activity.
-Taxable commercial activity in excess of \$1,000,000 is multiplied by 0.57%. \$250 is then added to the resulting amount to arrive at a business' total Corporate Activity Tax liability.
-Eligible subtractions include either 35% of Oregon apportioned labor or 35% of Oregon apportioned cost inputs, whichever is larger, subject to limitations.
+Taxable commercial activity in excess of \$1,000,000 is multiplied by 0.57%. \$250 is then added to the resulting amount to arrive at a business' total corporate activities tax liability.
+Eligible subtractions include the larger of 35% of labor or 35% of cost inputs, subject to limitations.

-When Will I Have to Pay the Tax?
+When will I have to pay the tax?